-Children with dyslexia often feel frustrated by their inability to express their feelings, creativity or understanding through writing.
-This makes it difficult to demonstrate their grasp of a topic to the same extent as other children.
+Pupils with dyslexia often feel frustrated by their inability to express their feelings, creativity or understanding through writing.
+This makes it difficult to demonstrate their grasp of a subject to the same extent as other children.

-- that visualising and verbalising strategies are taught - that opportunities are available to respond in an alternative way, eg ICT, dictation to a scribe or recording device, drawing, drama, oral responses, etc - that group writing, with one child recording ideas in a brainstorming session, is occasionally employed - that mind mapping strategies are taught - that writing frames or story skeletons are used - that transcription of children's written work takes place to display good content - that lots of practice is given in developing 'paragraph plans' to support the sequence of a story - that dictation practice using controlled vocabulary is used to draw attention to appropriate spelling and punctuation
+- that visualising and verbalising strategies are taught - that opportunities are available to respond in an alternative way, eg ICT, dictation to a scribe or recording device, drawing, drama, oral responses, etc - that group writing, with one child recording ideas in a brainstorming session, is occasionally employed

+- that writing frames and story skeletons are used - that transcription of children's written work takes place to display good content - that lots of practice is given in writing familiar stories before creating own stories - that dictation practice using controlled vocabulary is frequent to allow attention to spelling and punctuation - that mind mapping strategies are used when appropriate